Wei-N-Ning/luaExamples/README.md

 How to handle exceptions (pcall).

-### And there is more......
+## And there is more......

 This project does not contain (nor is it intended to show) examples of Lua-C interface.

-I'm simply trying to keep its "purity".
+I want to keep its "purity".

-I have added some examples that show Lua-C/C++ integration in [my own clone of the Lua project](https://github.com/powergun/lua/tree/wein)
+I have added some examples that demonstrate Lua-C/C++ integration in [my own clone of the Lua project](https://github.com/powergun/lua/tree/wein)